UCLA Extension Summer School in collaboration with ASEEDER

 Program Introduction

 UCLA Extension Summer School in collaboration with ASEEDER is led by distinguished faculty members and is designed to provide students with an in-depth experience of world-class academic disciplines and innovative teaching methodologies at one of the most prestigious universities in the world.
-The program features two popular courses: Introduction to Statistics and Quantitative Methods (4 credits), and Applying Economics to Business Decisions (4 credits).
+The program features three popular courses: Introduction to Statistics and Quantitative Methods (4 credits), Applying Economics to Business Decisions (4 credits), and Differential and Integral Calculus (4 credits).
 Students will receive an official certificate of completion and 4 transferable credits, which can be transferred to 10 UC campuses, including UCLA, UC Berkeley, UC Davis, etc.

 why us